 - Chevrolet Equinox: If you're looking for an SUV with all the bells and whistles, then you should consider the Chevrolet Equinox.
 It offers spacious seating for up to five people, plenty of cargo space, and optional all-wheel drive.

 - Hyundai Sonata: Franklin drivers who are looking for a reliable sedan should check out the Hyundai Sonata.
 It offers great fuel economy, a comfortable interior, and plenty of tech features that make it perfect for Virginia roads.

 - Kia Sorento: The Kia Sorento is one of Virginia's top choices when it comes to SUVs with plenty of power under the hood and an abundance of seating space for up to seven passengers.

-- Nissan Altima: Virginia drivers who want a reliable sedan with lots of style should consider the Nissan Altima.
+- Nissan Altima: Franklin drivers who want a reliable sedan with lots of style should consider the Nissan Altima.
 It offers great fuel economy, plenty of tech features, and a comfortable interior.

 - Ford Escape: The Ford Escape is one of Virginia's most popular SUVs and it's easy to see why.
 It offers plenty of cargo space, great fuel economy, and optional four-wheel drive for added off-roading capabilities.

 - Chevrolet Silverado: Franklin drivers who are in the market for a reliable truck should consider the Chevy Silverado.
 It offers an abundance of power under the hood, plenty of towing capacity, and spacious seating for up to five passengers.

 - Mazda CX-5: The Mazda CX-5 is Virginia's top choice when it comes to sporty SUVs with plenty of style.
 It offers great fuel economy, a spacious interior, and plenty of tech features that make it perfect for Virginia roads.

 10 Most Popular Hybrids in Virginia